 The Origin Of Laughing Buddha

 However, the character of a Laughing Buddha statue is actually based on a real life Chinese monk who lived during the 10th century ACE.
-Additionally, the name Budai translates as "cloth sack” in Chinese.
+This monk lived at the time period specified in the previous sentence.
+In addition to this, the name Budai can be literally translated from Chinese as "cloth sack."

-Additionally, a Laughing Buddha statue is often depicted with small children as a symbol of prosperity.
+In addition, a statue of the Laughing Buddha is sometimes shown together with young children as a representation of prosperity.

-Last but not least, the Laughing Buddha statue's meaning defines him as a person of good and loving character.
+In conclusion, but certainly not least, the meaning of the Laughing Buddha statue characterises him as a kind and caring individual.

 Buddhist Mudras (Hand Gestures) and Their Meanings

-The Buddha represents the potential for true happiness and goodness that is inherent within each human and every sentient being.
+The Buddha is meant to symbolise the untapped potential for genuine happiness and goodness that resides within every single sentient entity, including humans.

-If you want to take it a step further, select a deity to display in your home holding a particular mudra to enhance your spiritual aspiration.
+If you want to take this a step further, you can choose a god to exhibit in your home that is performing a certain mudra in order to boost your spiritual aspiration.

-When it comes to feng shui, Buddhist imagery is not at all a requirement.
+When it comes to feng shui, the presence of Buddhist symbolism is in no way obligatory.

 Dhyana: Meditation Mudra